-October 8, 2018 – G2 Global Solutions, LLC. sponsors and supports the winners of the U.S. Army Best Warrior Competition were announced Oct.
-8 during the Sergeant Major of the Army Awards Luncheon at the Association of the U.S. Army’s Annual Meeting and Exposition in Washington, D.C.
+October 8, 2018 – G2 Global Solutions (G2) is honored to sponsor and supports the winners of the U.S. Army Best Warrior Competition who were announced today during the Sergeant Major of the Army Awards Luncheon at the Association of the U.S. Army’s Annual Meeting and Exposition in Washington, D.C.

 The 2018 Soldier of the Year is Cpl.
 Matthew Hagensick, 75th Ranger Regiment, and the NCO of the Year is Sgt.
 1st Class Sean Acosta, 1st Special Warfare Training Group.